 Growth takes humility.
 If humility is lacking, there is little hope for moving forward.
 Therefore, an external or internal crisis may be an opportunity for moving into level two for those stuck in a self-serving mode (unless of course, they use the drama of the crisis to divert more energy and attention from others to themselves, thus missing the point of the opportunity and remaining stuck).

-Level 1 and Finances
+Level 1 and Business

-In terms of money, someone operating at this level needs very black and white ways to appear better than other people.
+In terms of finances, someone operating at this level needs very black and white ways to appear better than other people.
 Thus, they are easily duped by advertising, flaunt what they buy, climb career ladders with unexamined ambition, and generally cause harm by trying to appear important.

 Let’s leave behind level one with a few quotes from a peer-reviewed article: